 Perry must fight for his life, and unravel the government’s secrets… before he is killed by one of the five tribes of Hades Forest.

-Posted on: 1/10/2020 De Havilland Primary School joins Danes Educational Trust Today, De Havilland Primary School became the first Primary School to join Danes Educational Trust – a multi-academy trust based in Chorleywood in the South West of the county.
-The school is excited about this strategic move and the increased scope and potential for collaboration it will bring.
+Posted on: 1/04/2021 Elstree Screen Arts Academy joins Danes Educational Trust On Thursday 1st April, Elstree Screen Arts Academy joined Danes Educational Trust – a multi-academy trust with schools in South and Mid Hertfordshire.
+The academy is excited about this strategic move and the increased scope and potential for collaboration it will bring.

-The Danes Educational Trust, whose motto is “Making the difference together” is committed to ensuring that all its learners benefit from being part of the Trust and the opportunities afforded by this closer relationship.
-Following the move, the school will keep its existing identity, including its ethos, motto, name and uniform, but students and staff will reap the benefits of collaboration on staff recruitment, training and projects of both an educational and resourcing nature.
+The Danes Educational Trust is committed to ensuring that all its learners benefit from being part of the Trust and the opportunities afforded by this closer relationship.
+Following the move, the academy will keep its existing identity, including its ethos, motto and name, but students and staff will reap the benefits of collaboration on staff recruitment, training and projects of both an educational and resourcing nature.

 The Danes Educational Trust was formed when St Clement Danes School, an outstanding school in Chorleywood, was asked to open a second school in South West Hertfordshire – Croxley Danes School.
-The Trust now comprises of two further schools Chancellor’s School and Onslow St Audrey’s School.
+The Trust now comprises of two further schools Chancellor’s School and Onslow St Audrey’s School and primary school De Havilland.